-Secure the bottom of the banner to Main Casting with a Nylon Cable Tie (L) [or 18 gauge or larger galvanized wire] through the banner grommet and through the "eye" hole in the Arm Casting.
+Secure the bottom of the banner to Main Casting with a #18 Gauge Wire Tie (L) through the banner grommet and through the "eye" hole in the Arm Casting.
 This attachment is required to prevent the banner from sliding off.